top of page

 No, the faithful men and women who have gone before us are not floating around on a cloud, watching us and judging the choices we make.
 Verse 1 is telling us that they all bear witness, they give testimony, to the fact that God will see us through whatever it is that He is calling us to do, just as He did for them… and all of these witnesses to God’s provision and faithfulness should embolden us to throw off everything that hinders us from doing the same, including the sin that so often immobilizes us.

 I don’t know about you, but this sounds great to me!
 What Christ follower wouldn’t desire to throw off everything that is holding us back from living free to follow Jesus, wholly and completely?
-Unfortunately, like most things worthwhile, it’s easier said than done.
+But if it sounds so appealing, why are so few of us doing it?

 I can only speak to my own struggles, but I believe that if we are willing to be completely honest, we would admit that it’s because doing nothing is so much easier.
 Staying comfortable seems so much safer than doing what we know God is asking us to do.
 And let’s face it, it’s easy to ignore opportunities to witness or even take advantage of that opportunity to be kind and share the love of Jesus Christ with someone when we think in terms of that ONE person.

-My inner dialogue use to begin with something like… “I’m already so behind.
-God knows I don’t have time for this — and it’s just ONE person, right?”
-Or perhaps, “God knows how busy I am today.
+My inner dialogue use to begin with something like… “God knows how busy I am today.
+I just don’t have time.
 If it’s that important, He’ll put someone else in their path”… and I may have even followed that train of thought with a little prayer, “God, I know this person is struggling, please help them.
 Please put someone in their path.”
 Of course all I was saying is, “Send someone other than me.”

-When we begin these awkward rationalizations in our head, we rarely think about the lack of faith and disobedience part of that equation.
+When we begin these awkward rationalizations in our head, we rarely think about the lack of faith and disobedience part of the equation.
 Most of the time we never stop to consider what God desires to do through our willingness to step out in faith.
-We never stop to consider the power and potential of God’s trajectory and the millions, perhaps even billions, of other lives that could be impacted for Jesus Christ through that one person we deemed unworthy of our time.
+We never stop to consider the power and potential of God’s trajectory and the other lives, perhaps millions of lives, that could be impacted for Jesus Christ through that one person we deemed unworthy of our time.

 What no eye has seen, what no ear has heard, and what no human heart has conceived — the things God has prepared for those who love Him.
 1 Cor 2:9